sachin0201/HateSpeechAnalysis-Twitter-NLP/README.md

 ## Introduction
 With growing intolerance, literacy , right to express and comment - whether necessary or otherwise - has created a new wave of war of words.
 Abusive language on online platforms has become a major concern in the past few years.
 Project objectives:

 ● Build an offensive language identification classifier.

 ● Explore the challenges in doing so.

 Performed error analysis on the classifier models build to reason the accuracy and misclassifications.

 ## Data
 Data set of tweets annotated for offensiveness.
 This data was taken from the 2019 SemEval task on offensive language detection.
 The labels indicating offensive/non-offensive are as follows:

 ● (NOT) Not Offensive - This post does not contain offense or profanity.

 ● (OFF) Offensive - This post contains offensive language or a targeted (veiled or direct) offense

 For tweets marked as OFF, the third column (category) specifies the type of offensive speech:

-● (TIN) Targeted Insult and Threats - A post containing an insult or threat to an individual, a group, or others
+● (TIN) Targeted Insult and Threats - A post containing an insult or threat to an individual, a group, or

 ● (UNT) Untargeted - A post containing non-targeted profanity and swearing.
 For tweets marked as NOT, the third column is nan

 ## Summary:
 * Preprocessing: